 For example, the Bow Valley Restart Fund, managed by the Bow Valley Chamber of Commerce, was able to support 39 businesses with grants totaling $98,000, and the Business 2 Business Voucher program connected businesses with local services.
 Other supports include regular Business Needs Surveys, our online support hub, and the #supportlocalCanmore digital campaign.
 This work helps to support the resilience of our local economy.

 The mandate of the task force will also be to develop recommendations to support the return to work of Canmore’s workforce; to support business operations in the recovery efforts and future growth, and to identify opportunities to propel our community beyond the recovery stage.

 Councillor McCallum and Councillor Marra sit on the task force as the Council representatives.

 Click here to view the selected Task Force members and to review the Terms of Reference

-The webinar series is on hold until Fall 2020.
+The webinar series is on hold until late 2020.
 Click here to watch our past webinars

 •In July 2020, The Job Resource Centre launched their online job board which the Town of Canmore has promoted online and via the Economic Development business update newsletter.

 •The Business Visitation Program throughout August focused on the downtown core and includes questions about staffing issues.